prmr/SoftwareDesign/modules/Module-06.md

 Exercises prefixed with **(+)** are optional, more challenging questions aimed to provide you with additional design and programming experience.
 Exercises prefixed with **(P)** (for "project") will incrementally guide you towards the ultimate completion of a complete Solitaire application.

+0. Extend the code of [LuckyNumber](artifacts/module-06/module6/LuckyNumber.java) to include a Roman Numerals panel.

 ---

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>